If you drive a motor vehicle providing a public passenger service in

 There are different categories of driver authorisation for the different

 types of public passenger transport services.
-A driver must hold the
+Drivers must hold the

-appropriate category of driver authorisation for the type of public passenger
+appropriate category of driver authorisation for the kind of public passenger

-service being provided by the driver.
+service being provided.
 The driver must also hold a current

 driver licence for the class of vehicle they intend on driving.

-Driver Authorisation - A person who drives a motorcycle or motor tricycle for tourist
+Driver Authorisation - A person who drives a motorcycle, motorcyle with sidecar or motor tricycle for tourist

 services must hold Motorcycle Tourist Driver Authorisation.